About The Career Center

 Support Services Available at Career Center

 Some of the career support services for international students are provided in English.
-The current situation, however, is that most of Japanese companies expect international students to have working proficiency in Japanese during job-hunting as well as upon entering a company, Career Center recommends practicing their Japanese language skills.
+The current situation, however, is that most Japanese companies expect international students to have working proficiency in Japanese during job-hunting as well as upon entering a company.
+The Career Center recommends students start early and work to practice and improve their Japanese language skills.

 Individual Career Counseling (Language: Japanese and English)